UmSenhorQualquer/googlespreadsheet2django/README.md

-# Google spreadsheet to Django.
+# Google spreadsheet to django.

 The library uses a Google spreadsheet to generates django applications.